-Unlike populara ski or snowboarding destinations in India, learning snowboarding was a different experience in Sethan, for in Sethan you have the exclusivity of being closer to nature and not bumping into other tourists looking hopeless with their ski.
+Unlike popular ski or snowboarding destinations in India, learning snowboarding was a different experience in Sethan, for in Sethan you have the exclusivity of being closer to nature and not bumping into other tourists looking hopeless with their ski.

 It is moreover very cheap to try this sport here.
 For example, if you go to Gulmarg, during the ski season of December to March, you end up bleeding at least 2000 Rupees in just your accommodation, and adding to the price is your daily food intake, your ski or snowboarding equipment rent and other things.
-In Sethan, you can get a room for less than 500 Rupees, eat for less than 500 Rupees (a day), even renting a snowboard or a pair of ski is comparatively far cheaper.
+In Sethan, you can get a room for less than 500 Rupees, eat for less than 500 Rupees (a day), even renting a snowboard or a pair of skis is comparatively far cheaper.